anik-shingha/anikshingha/README.md

 ### Hi there 👋, my name is Anik
 #### I am web developer
-I made this project just for fun, it allows you to create nice and simple GitHub Readme files that you can copy/paste and use in your profile.
+I love to learn new things and share with others what I learned.

 Skills: VUE JS / REACT / JS / HTML / CSS